 External Beam Radiation Therapy

-External beam radiation therapy (EBRT) is used to kill cancer cells or stop them from spreading.
-EBRT is also used to decrease pain caused by bone metastasis.
+EBRT is used to kill cancer cells or stop them from spreading.
+EBRT is also used to decrease pain caused by metastasis.
 Radiation is a very strong type of x-ray.
 EBRT may be combined with other treatments such as medicine, chemo, or surgery.
 It is usually done in a hospital or clinic.
 You may need EBRT every day over a period of several weeks.

 How do I prepare for EBRT?